Dean-Overton/solana-discord-nft-tools/WhitelistTokenSender/README.md

 ## Prerequisites
 - Have a __'AllUsernamesAddresses.json'__ located in this directory: 'WhitelistTokenSender/AllUsernamesAddresses.json'. [^structureofallusernames]
 - Have python installed [Install python here](https://www.python.org/downloads/)
 - Solana CLI tools with wallet that contains SOL hooked up.
 This will be debited for each whitelist token transfer fee.
-[Get started here](https://docs.solana.com/cli/install-solana-cli-tools#windows)
+[Get started here](https://docs.solana.com/cli/install-solana-cli-tools#windows), create a wallet and other documentation [here](https://docs.solana.com/cli)

 ## Guide